-We want all children to leave the Leeds Jewish Free School happy, well-educated and proud to be Jewish.
+We want all children to leave the Leeds Jewish Free School happy, well-educated and proud of their faith.

 Aims:

 Offer high quality education within a strong Orthodox Jewish ethos that is available locally, accessible to all irrespective of faith, specific needs or family financial capacity.